ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

   - Default - `off`
   - Restarts database - No
   - Options - Values of `on` or `off`
   - Notes - Setting this value to `on` will make the logs very verbose.
-It will also show the connections of the monitoring tooling as it extracts metrics every 60 seconds.
+It also shows the connections of the monitoring tool as it extracts metrics every 60 seconds.
+When this is set to `on`, it is recommended to set the application_name in the connection URI to keep an overview in the logs, as the IP addresses shown are the Kubernetes internal IPs.
+Details about adjusting the connection URI are found in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 When set to `off`, there is no change in behavior to the default setting and no connections are logged.
 Logs are available through the [logging integration](/docs/databases-for-postgresql?topic=cloud-databases-logging).
-If `on` is set, the logs will show lines similar to this example:
+If `on` is set, the logs show lines similar to this example, where the application name is set as `test-app`:
     ```
+    $ kubectl logs c-$ID-m-1 -c db --since 10m | grep icd-test
-    2021-01-18 15:39:43 UTC [[unknown]] [00000] [1200]: [1-1] user=[unknown],db=[unknown],client=127.0.0.1 LOG:  connection received: host=127.0.0.1 port=43380
+    2021-03-01 10:27:56 UTC [[unknown]] [00000] [708]: [2-1] user=admin,db=ibmclouddb,client=127.0.0.1 LOG:  connection authorized: user=admin database=ibmclouddb application_name=test-app SSL enabled (protocol=TLSv1.3, cipher=TLS_AES_256_GCM_SHA384, bits=256, compression=off)
     ```

 [`log_disconnections`](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-DISCONNECTIONS)
   - Default - `off`
   - Restarts database - No
   - Options - Values of `on` or `off`
   - Notes - Setting this value to `on` will make the logs very verbose.
 It will also show the disconnections of the monitoring tooling as it extracts metrics every 60 seconds.
+When this is set to `on`, it is recommended to set the application_name in the connection URI to keep an overview in the logs, as the IP addresses shown are the Kubernetes internal IPs.
+Details about adjusting the connection URI are found in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 When set to `off`, there is no change in behavior to the default setting and no disconnections are logged.
 Logs are available through the [logging integration](/docs/databases-for-postgresql?topic=cloud-databases-logging).
-If `on` is set, the logs will show lines similar to this example:
+If `on` is set, the logs show lines similar to this example where the application name is set as `test-app`:
     ```
-    2021-01-18 15:39:47 UTC [psql] [00000] [1200]: [3-1] user=admin,db=ibmclouddb,client=127.0.0.1 LOG:  disconnection: session time: 0:00:03.415 user=admin database=ibmclouddb host=127.0.0.1 port=43380
+    2021-03-01 10:27:56 UTC [test-app] [00000] [708]: [3-1] user=admin,db=ibmclouddb,client=127.0.0.1 LOG:  disconnection: session time: 0:00:00.793 user=admin database=ibmclouddb host=127.0.0.1 port=50638
     ```

 [`log_min_duration_statement`](https://www.postgresql.org/docs/current/runtime-config-logging.html)
   - Default - `100`